 Relevant to your teaching — improving learning outcomes

 The MAED: Curriculum and Instruction is the online master's degree for teachers who have a passion for improving learning outcomes for students in their classrooms.

 You will explore leading-edge, advanced learning that will make a real difference in your teaching.
 Each term and in your final action research project, you’ll apply what you learn to your own classroom (any grade level, any content area) and become a more effective, ethical teacher-leader.

 Challenge yourself.
 Aim high.
 Make an impact on your career, your community and your classroom.
 Produce results for every learner.

 Flexible online learning — with a personal touch

 You'll study when and where you choose through online learning, and graduate in just 19-21 months.
 But you won't be alone — a close-knit community of fellow teachers and faculty mentors will see you through to completion of your master's.
 Support from your learning team, and an emphasis on collaborative learning, are one reason 97% of our students graduate on time.

-- See our Curriculum & Instruction Viewbook (PDF) »
+- See our Curriculum and Instruction viewbook (PDF)

 Eligibility: State of residence

 Enrollment in the MAED: Curriculum and Instruction program is open to students residing in the United States and other countries.
-At this time, however, individuals residing in certain parts of the United States are not eligible for admission: Alabama, Arkansas, Delaware, District of Columbia, Kentucky, Maryland, Oregon, Washington (state) and Wisconsin.
+At this time, however, individuals residing in certain parts of the United States are not eligible for admission: Alabama, Arkansas, Delaware, Kentucky, Oregon, Washington (state) and Wisconsin.